 \subsubsection{Deliberative}

-Deliberative agents act more like they think, searching through a behavioral space, keeping an internal state, and predicting the consequences of an action. \citet{wooldridge1995conceptualising} describes such an agent as one with a symbolic model of its world, and that could make decisions based on symbolic reasoning or rationale.
-The cognitive aspect of these agents consists primarily of two parts, according to the conventional approach: a planner and a world model \cite{davidsson1996autonomous}.
-The world's model is mainly an internal representation of, and often involves, the agent itself in the agent's external environment.
-The planner uses this representation to make a strategy for how the agent's goals can be accomplished.
+Deliberative agents act more like they think, searching through a behavioral space, keeping an internal state, and predicting the consequences of an action. \citet{wooldridge1995conceptualising} describes such an agent as one with a symbolic model of its world that could make decisions based on symbolic reasoning or rationale.
+According to the conventional approach, the agents' cognitive aspect consists of two parts: a planner and a world model \cite{davidsson1996autonomous}.
+The world model is an internal representation of the agent itself in the external environment.
+The planner model uses this representation to make a strategy for how the agent's goals can be accomplished.
 How such agents operate may be viewed as a 'sense-model-plan-act' behavior.
-The BDI model is the most widely used architecture to enforce such actions, where the beliefs of an agent about the world (its picture of the world), desires (goal) and intentions are internally expressed, and realistic reasoning is applied to determine which action to select \cite{hayzelden1999software}.
+The BDI model is the most widely used architecture to enforce such actions, where the beliefs of an agent about the world (its picture of the world), desires (goal), and intentions are internally expressed, and realistic reasoning is applied to select an action \cite{hayzelden1999software}.